 Protecting the Most Vulnerable: Justice for Children Exploited by Predators

-Recently, a Latham school counselor was sentenced to 15 years in prison for child exploitation.
-This sentencing has brought focus to a heartbreaking yet all too common issue: the exploitation of vulnerable children.
+Recently, a Latham school counselor was sentenced to 15 years in prison for child exploitation, while a writing instructor and her school, the Christian Brothers Academy, are now facing a civil suit from the alleged victims from 2005.
+These events continue to bring into focus a heartbreaking yet all too common issue: the exploitation of vulnerable children.
 Cases like this serve as a reminder that there are predators who take advantage of society’s most defenseless individuals.

 Exploitation of anyone, but especially children, has devastating and far-reaching effects.
 The trauma inflicted on victims can last a lifetime.
 It’s not uncommon for exploited children to experience ongoing mental health struggles, such as anxiety, depression, post-traumatic stress disorder (PTSD), and trust and self-worth issues that can follow them into adulthood.
 While criminal courts offer some level of closure by punishing the offenders, healing from the emotional damage can take much longer.